MengzhiJ/Temporal-turnover-of-viral-biodiversity-and-functional-potential-in-intertidal-wetlands/README.md

 # Temporal-turnover-of-viral-biodiversity-and-functional-potential-in-intertidal-wetlands
 ##R code for Figs in manuscript: "Temporal turnover of viral biodiversity and functional potential in intertidal wetlands"

-Note: vOTUs, mOTUs, vPCs sequences information can be obtained from https://doi.org/10.5281/zenodo.7856466.
+Note: vOTUs, MAGs, vPCs sequences information can be obtained from https://zenodo.org/records/10012334.

 For any other code/analysis inquiries, please open a github issue or contact me: jimengzhi@mail.sdu.edu.cn.